-- 2.2.3.1 Guidance which has been considered in the production of this Marine Archaeology Technical Report includes. - Code of Conduct Chartered Institute for Archaeologists (2014); - Standard and Guidance for Historic Environment Desk Based Assessment Chartered Institute for Archaeologists (2014); - The Code of Practice for Seabed Developers (The Joint Nautical Archaeology Policy Committee 2008): - Crown Estate Guidance (Crown Estate and Wessex Archaeology, 2010, Wessex Archaeology, 2010).
-The Crown Estate guidance includes: - Model Clauses for Archaeological Schemes of Investigation (Wessex Archaeology, 2010b); and - Protocol for Archaeological Discoveries (Crown Estate and Wessex Archaeology, 2010). - COWRIE Guidance (2007, 2008 and 2010).
-The COWRIE guidance includes: - Historic Environment Guidance for the Offshore Renewable Energy Sector (COWRIE, 2007); and - Offshore Geotechnical Investigations and Historic Environment Analysis: Guidance for the Renewable Energy Sector (Gribble and Leather, 2010). - Identifying and protecting palaeolithic remains; Archaeological Guidance for Planning Authorities and Developers (Historic England, 1998).
+- 2.2.3.1 Guidance which has been considered in the production of this Marine Archaeology Technical Report includes: - Code of Conduct Chartered Institute for Archaeologists (2014); - Standard and Guidance for Historic Environment Desk Based Assessment Chartered Institute for Archaeologists (2014); - The Code of Practice for Seabed Developers (The Joint Nautical Archaeology Policy Committee • 2008): - Crown Estate Guidance (Crown Estate and Wessex Archaeology, 2010, Wessex Archaeology, 2010).
+The Crown Estate guidance includes: - 0 Model Clauses for Archaeological Schemes of Investigation (Wessex Archaeology, 2010b); and - Protocol for Archaeological Discoveries (Crown Estate and Wessex Archaeology, 2010).
+0

+- COWRIE Guidance (2007, 2008 and 2010).
+The COWRIE guidance includes: - and - 0 Renewable Energy Sector (Gribble and Leather, 2010). - and Developers (Historic England, 1998).